 There is no natural surface water resources present on the site.
-The site is not located within 32m of any watercourse, and the nearest dam is located approximately 540m south of the proposed site.
+The site is not located within 32m of any watercourse, there is an unknown river approximately 324m north-east of the proposed site.
 Therefore, the proposed activity is not expected to have any impacts on any surface water resources.